 About the Project

-BLM and OSMRE are seeking public input regarding the proposed project to modify the permit application package for the federal mine plan, which is associated with the mining and production of federally-owned and private coal at the King II Mine in La Plata County, Colorado.
+BLM and OSMRE are releasing the EA for a 30-day public comment period.
+The EA analyzes potential impacts from the proposed project to modify the permit application package for the federal mine plan, which is associated with the mining and production of federally-owned and private coal at the King II Mine in La Plata County, Colorado.

 The EA will update, clarify, and provide new and additional environmental information for the Project.
 As a result of the EA process, OSMRE and BLM will determine whether or not there are significant environmental impacts.
 An environmental impact statement will be prepared if the EA identifies significant impacts.
 If a finding of no significant impact is reached, and pursuant to 30 CFR 746.13, OSMRE will prepare and submit to the ASLM a mining plan decision document recommending approval, disapproval, or conditional approval of the mining plan.
 The ASLM will approve, disapprove, or conditionally approve the mining plan approval document within the mining plan decision document, as required under the Mineral Leasing Act of 1920.